2nd Mutual Finance Policy Council Held

 Financial authorities will strengthen real estate and construction loan regulations for mutual finance institutions to the level applied to savings banks.
 The risk weight for real estate-related loans will be significantly increased when calculating the net capital ratio, a key indicator of soundness for mutual finance institutions.
 The intention is to encourage these institutions to improve their loan portfolios and expand credit supply to local communities and low-income individuals.
 In addition, new measures focusing on soundness management by central federations and cooperatives have been introduced.

 On December 22, the Financial Services Commission held the '2nd Mutual Finance Policy Council' chaired by Vice Chairman Kwon Daeyoung and announced these institutional improvement measures.
-The commission stated, "These measures are aimed at enhancing the risk management capabilities and loss absorption capacity of central federations and cooperatives, providing incentives to shift loan practices from real estate collateral-based lending to a more community- and low-income-focused approach, and improving cooperative governance and internal control systems."
+The commission stated, "These measures are aimed at enhancing the risk management capabilities and loss absorption capacity of central federations and cooperatives, providing incentives to shift lending practices from real estate collateral-based loans to those focused on local communities and low-income individuals, and improving cooperative governance and internal control systems."

-The financial authorities will tighten regulations to address the concentration of real estate and collateral-based lending practices among mutual finance cooperatives.
-A new limit will be set for project financing (PF) loans, restricting them to 20% of total loans.
-Furthermore, the combined share of PF, real estate, and construction loans must not exceed 50% of total loans for mutual finance institutions.
+Financial authorities will tighten regulations to address the concentration of real estate and collateral-based lending among mutual finance cooperatives.
+A new project financing (PF) loan cap will be introduced, limiting PF loans to 20% of total loans.
+Furthermore, mutual finance institutions will be prohibited from having the combined total of PF, real estate, and construction loans exceed 50% of their total loans.
 A risk weight of 110% will also be applied to real estate and construction loans when calculating the net capital ratio.
-The authorities may take prompt corrective actions, requiring appropriate management improvements from financial companies if capital adequacy indicators suggest potential insolvency.
-By increasing the regulatory burden on real estate-related loans in the net capital ratio-one of the criteria for implementing such corrective actions-the aim is to enhance the soundness of cooperative asset portfolios.
+Authorities may take prompt corrective action if a financial institution shows signs of potential insolvency based on capital adequacy indicators.
+By increasing the regulatory burden on real estate-related loans in the net capital ratio calculation, the intention is to promote healthier asset composition among cooperatives.

 For joint loans related to large-scale real estate development, requirements such as mandatory prior review by the central federation will be strengthened.
-Model guidelines for PF business feasibility assessments will be established to systematize PF risk management.
-In addition, criteria for estimating the recoverable value of distressed assets will be revised to facilitate the resolution of long-standing non-performing PF projects.
+Model guidelines for PF project viability assessments will be established to systematize PF risk management.
+In addition, standards for estimating the recoverable value of distressed assets will be revised to facilitate the resolution of long-term unresolved non-performing PF projects.

-However, the authorities have decided to defer the increase in loan loss reserve ratios for real estate and construction loans, which is part of the soundness enhancement measures.
-Previously, mutual finance institutions were required to raise the reserve ratio for real estate and construction loans from 120% to 130% by December 31, but this deadline has been extended to March 31 of next year.
-Vice Chairman Kwon Daeyoung explained, "Given concerns that raising the reserve ratio could restrict financial supply to local communities, low-income individuals, and small business owners, we have granted an additional three months as the final implementation period in consideration of industry requests for a deferral."
+However, as part of the soundness enhancement measures, the planned increase in loan loss reserve ratios for real estate and construction loans will be deferred.
+Previously, mutual finance institutions were required to raise their loan loss reserve ratios for real estate and construction loans from 120% to 130% by December 31, but this deadline has been postponed to March 31 of next year.
+Vice Chairman Kwon Daeyoung explained, "There were concerns that raising the reserve ratio could restrict financial supply to local communities, low-income individuals, and small business owners.
+In consideration of industry requests to defer the increase, an additional three months has been granted as the final implementation period."

 The Financial Services Commission also announced measures to enhance the risk management capabilities of central federations.
-The minimum management guidance ratio (capital adequacy ratio) for central federations will be gradually raised to 7%, the same level as savings banks.
-The classification of alternative investments such as real estate funds will be made mandatory, and new approval procedures and limits will be established.
+The management guidance ratio (capital adequacy ratio) for central federations will be gradually raised to 7%, matching the level required of savings banks.
+Central federations will also be required to classify the soundness of alternative investments such as real estate funds, and new approval procedures and limits will be established.

-Authorities and Related Agencies: "Stable Management of Delinquency Rates, Expansion of Social Solidarity Finance Supply"
+Authorities and Related Agencies: "Stable Management of Delinquency Rates and Expansion of Social Solidarity Finance Supply"

-Meanwhile, the financial authorities reviewed the soundness and liquidity status of each mutual finance institution.
-The review found that, due to the downturn in the real estate market, delinquency rates and profitability in the mutual finance sector have deteriorated.
-The authorities plan to manage delinquency rates stably by selling off non-performing assets by the end of the year.
-For social solidarity finance, which supplies funds to social enterprises and cooperatives, performance has been lackluster, so measures to expand supply will be explored.
+Meanwhile, financial authorities reviewed the soundness and liquidity status of each mutual finance institution.
+The review found that due to the downturn in the real estate market, delinquency rates and profitability in the mutual finance sector have deteriorated.
+Authorities plan to manage delinquency rates stably through the sale of non-performing assets by the end of this year.
+For social solidarity finance, which provides funding to social enterprises and cooperatives, efforts will be made to expand supply, as performance has been sluggish.

-Vice Chairman Kwon Daeyoung stated, "These institutional improvement measures require a strong overhaul of the mutual finance sector and impose a significant level of responsibility and burden on both cooperatives and central federations.
+Vice Chairman Kwon Daeyoung stated, "These institutional improvement measures require significant structural reforms in the mutual finance sector and demand a considerable level of responsibility and burden from cooperatives and central federations.
 However, they are essential for the stability of the financial system and the sustainable development of the mutual finance sector.
-Each cooperative should diligently fulfill the additional reserve requirements within the extended period, and central federations should thoroughly monitor and support the implementation status of each cooperative to ensure the measures are carried out without delay."
+Each cooperative should faithfully implement the additional loan loss reserves within the extended period, and central federations should thoroughly monitor and support the implementation status of each cooperative to ensure the measures are carried out without disruption."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.